yuvalmGS/gigaspaces-wiki-jekyll/xap97net/poco-entries.markdown

 While this generic approach solves simple scenarios easily, in some cases it is not enough.
 For example, you may want to exclude a specific property from being stored in the space, or specify that a certain property should be indexed for faster performance.
 For that end, you can use a set of .NET attributes to control how an object is mapped to an entry.
 If you don't want to (or can't) use XAP.NET attributes in your code, you can create an xml file that defines those behaviors, commonly called `gs.xml`.

+{% info %}
-{% infosign %} Since working with .NET attributes is usually simpler and easier thant working with external xml files, this page demonstrates all the features using attributes.
+Since working with .NET attributes is usually simpler and easier thant working with external xml files, this page demonstrates all the features using attributes.
 However, every feature shown here can also be implemented using `gs.xml`.

-{% infosign %} Mapping a .NET object to a space entry does not involve .NET serialization, which means that the `[Serializable]` indication is not required, and in fact ignored.
+Mapping a .NET object to a space entry does not involve .NET serialization, which means that the `[Serializable]` indication is not required, and in fact ignored.
 Even so, it is a good design practice to mark all objects stored in the space as `[Serializable]`, to keep in-line with .NET standards.
+{%endinfo%}

 # Routing